Kong/docs.konghq.com/src/gateway/kong-manager/configuring-to-send-email.md

 ---

-A **Super Admin** can invite other **Admins** to register in Kong Manager, and **Admins** can reset their passwords using "Forgot Password" functionality.
+A **Super Admin** can invite other **Admins** to register in Kong Manager, and **Admins** can reset their passwords using the "Forgot Password" functionality.
 Both of these workflows use email to communicate with the user.

-Emails from Kong Manager require the following configuration:
+Emails from Kong Manager require the following configuration through `kong.conf`:

 * [`admin_emails_from`](/gateway/{{page.kong_version}}/reference/configuration/#admin_emails_from)
 * [`admin_emails_reply_to`](/gateway/{{page.kong_version}}/reference/configuration/#admin_emails_reply_to)